chrisdietr/merchant-yapp/README.md

 VITE_ADMIN_CONFIG={"admins":[{"ens":"YOUR_ENS_NAME.eth","address":"0xYOUR_WALLET_ADDRESS"}]}
 ```

+This setting defines the wallet that will receive all crypto payments - essentially your "seller wallet" or payment destination.
+When customers make a purchase, funds will be sent to this address.

 This JSON string contains:
-- `admins`: An array of admin wallets
+- `admins`: An array of admin wallets (currently only the first one is used)
   - `ens`: Your ENS name (optional if address is provided)
   - `address`: Your Ethereum wallet address (optional if ENS is provided)

+Make sure this is set correctly as all payments will be directed to this wallet!

 ## Product Configuration Options